Does this test have other names?

 insufficiency.
 It could also be a sign of another problem with your adrenal glands.

-This may cause these symptoms:
+You may have these symptoms:

 Muscle and joint pain